leonardbarreto/basic_00_rna/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── clustering_workflow_engine   <- Source code for use in this project.
+└── rna_workflow_engine   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes ai_workflow_engine a Python module
     │